 Knowledge really is power, though.
 If you know what to look for, you can sort the vanity press from the hybrid publisher, and both from the company that provides self-publishing services to independent authors.
 Then you can make an informed decision about how to publish your book and avoid being disappointed and feeling foolish later.

 The first thing to get clear about is that vanity presses, hybrid publishers and self-publishing service providers all engage in forms of self-publishing, by which I mean that the author contributes to or pays outright for the processes involved in publishing their book.

-Hybrid publishers and the scammy publishers that are generally known as vanity presses can be difficult to tell apart because they are at base the same model: They’re both pay-to-play publishing.
+Hybrid publishers and the scammy publishers that are generally known as vanity presses can be difficult to tell apart because they are at base the same model: they’re both pay-to-play publishing.
 However, one deceives authors and actively prevents them from achieving success, and the other doesn’t.
 You may, with clear eyes, decide to pursue hybrid publishing, if no other route works for you, but you still need to avoid bad hybrids and unethical publishers (which, unfortunately, seem to dominate the paid-for publishing landscape, according to a 2022 report by the Society of Authors and the Writers’ Guild of Great Britain).

 Self-publishing and hybrid publishing are distinct from traditional publishing in that a traditional publisher makes the whole investment in publishing the book, thus absorbing the associated risk, and pays the author for the right to exploit their work to the greatest possible profit.

 A traditional publisher makes its money from book sales, as well as income from the sale of other rights.
 The author receives an advance and/or royalties and is unlikely to be able to exercise much creative control once they have sold their rights.